The Nice Guys 🎮 Outrun Gaming

 Both 21 Jump Street and 22 Jump Street aren’t just some of the biggest surprises in movie history.
 They’re surprisingly fresh comedies that stand out from the run-of-the-mill films we’re used to.

-The ending to 22 Jump Street does a great job of parodying the potential sequels, but I’m still pretty salty after the cancelled Jump Street/Men in Black crossover.
+The ending to 22 Jump Street does a great job of parodying the potential sequels, but I’m still pretty salty after the canceled Jump Street/Men in Black crossover.

 Dredd